FLCAC-admin/uslci-content/docs/release_info/press-release.md

 This page provides quarterly updates and news regarding the [USLCI Database](https://www.lcacommons.gov/lca-collaboration/search/page=1&group=National_Renewable_Energy_Laboratory) publishing updates.
 These updates are compiled by the USLCI Data Curator on the behalf of the [National Renewable Energy Laboratory (NREL)](https://www.nrel.gov/).
 For more information and publications regarding the creation and evolution of the USLCI, please see NREL's [U.S. Life Cycle Inventory Database](https://www.nrel.gov/lci/2019_Coordination_Report.md) project pages.
 <br>

+## 2019 Fall Quarter (October 23)

+Currently, the Federal LCA Commons Collaboration Server is experiencing a bug so downloading repositories from the server is on hold until the issue is addressed.
+In the meantime, NREL has updated the [USLCI Release Downloads](https://github.com/uslci-admin/uslci-content/blob/dev/docs/release_info/release-downloads.md) page to include the current USLCI release version.
+The JSON-LD and ILCD file sizes are larger than ecoSpold2 so these links will re-direct you to a Dropbox page to download the zip files.
+If importing the files into openLCA, leave the files zipped and select from the openLCA importer tool.

+For many users, the JSON-LD (zipped) formats will be the most useful since they are not subject to data/metadata loss when imported into [openLCA].
+The other formats are subject to data loss in certain use cases.
+For example, using ILCD format of the USLCI will result in the loss of comments associated with individual exchanges.
+EcoSpold file formats only contain processes so flows, indicators, & background data are excluded.

 ## 2019 Fall Quarter (September 30)
 The USLCI quarterly update slated for September 30 ocurred on October 3, 2019.
 Several improvements and additions were made to the database available on the [NREL USLCI repo](https://www.lcacommons.gov/lca-collaboration/search/page=1&group=National_Renewable_Energy_Laboratory) of the [Federal LCA Commons Collaboration Server](https://www.lcacommons.gov/lca-collaboration/search) including: